cdamken/trading-options/MEXICO/README.md

 # Mexican Investment Broker Analysis

-This folder contains a comprehensive analysis of investment platforms available to Mexican residents, focusing on regulatory compliance, cost structures, tax implications, and suitability for different investor types.
+This folder contains a comprehensive analysis of investment platforms available to investors, focusing on regulatory compliance, cost structures, tax implications, and suitability for different investor types.

 ## 📁 File Structure